 Serverless workloads depend mostly on backend services.
 Teams are only responsible for what they've built—their function code.
 Since there's no low-level implementation details, Day 2 operational tasks look much different than they do for a more traditional, server-based application model.

 In a serverless architecture, there’s an emphasis on writing business logic instead of plumbing or packaging.
 This frees up developers to focus on solving specific business challenges.
 That means your organization can concentrate on outcomes instead of managing technology.
 It’s a pure realization of cloud native—underlying infrastructure complexities are abstracted away.

 Traditional monolithic apps can be hard to modernize.
 A serverless framework can enable you to add new features or enable new integrations in less time while avoiding a full modernization effort.

 What to keep in mind if you’re considering serverless

 Serverless is a powerful idea.
 There’s no infrastructure to manage; developers just bring code and everything else is taken care of.
 It can enable many promising capabilities for your organization.
 But as with any cloud native application, there are things to keep in mind before going down the serverless path.

 Your team may have to develop new skill sets.

-Building applications to embrace serverless architecture is a fundamental change.
-As with any new technology, there’s a learning curve.
-Developers face new kinds of challenges when working with serverless.
+Building applications to embrace serverless architecture is a fundamental change, and there’s a learning curve.
+Developers may face new challenges when working with serverless.
 For some, event-driven patterns and asynchronous operations are new concepts to master.
 What’s more, teams must become familiar with the managed services they’re connecting.
-It’s also sometimes tricky to test code locally.
-Developers need to adapt to a new set of tooling.
+It’s also sometimes tricky to test code locally, and developers need to adapt to a new set of tooling.
 A good rule of thumb is: If you’re not ready for microservices, you’re not ready for serverless.

 Plan for performance.